elijahgreenstein/simplecanvas/README.md

 python -m simplecanvas addmod Week01
 ```

-Answer the prompts and Simple Canvas will create directory with files for an introduction page, quiz, and discussion board.
+Answer the prompts and Simple Canvas will create a directory with files for an introduction page, quiz, and discussion board.
 Edit the pages in `TEST101/Week01` (`intro.md`, `quiz.yaml`, and `disc.md`).
-To upload the course content to Canvas, type the following and press `enter`:
+To upload the module contents to Canvas, type the following and press `enter`:

 ```
 python -m simplecanvas upmod Week01